stackup-wallet/accessctl/README.md

 # Architecture

-This project refers to an ERC-7579 validator module that can be installed on any compliant smart account to enable advanced IAM features.
+This project refers to an ERC-7579 validator and hook module that can be installed on any compliant smart account to enable advanced IAM features.
 The module is built with the following design goals in mind to support onchain organizations at every scale:

 - **Authentication**: support for adding many `secp256r1` signers to an account.
 - **Authorization**: support for attaching transaction policies to each signer.